How to Find Your Perfect Dear John Denim Size

 Open our size chart and find the row where your waist and hip measurements fall.
 If you sit between two sizes:

-• Prefer a relaxed, vintage feel through the seat β†’ take the larger size, especially on rigid or low-stretch washes.
+- Prefer a relaxed, vintage feel through the seat → take the larger size, especially on rigid or low-stretch washes.

-• Prefer a snug start that will relax after a few wears β†’ take the smaller size on high-recovery stretch jeans.
+- Prefer a snug start that will relax after a few wears → take the smaller size on high-recovery stretch jeans.

 Fit notes by style family

-Jeanne (high-rise skinny): Jeanne is the pair many customers try first β€” a clean high rise and a narrow leg from thigh to hem.
-It generally runs true to size for shoppers who are already comfortable in premium stretch skinny denim.
+Jeanne (high-rise flare): Jeanne is our signature silhouette — a super high-rise waist, fitted through the hip and thigh, with a graceful flare from the knee down.
+It generally runs true to size for shoppers who are already comfortable in premium stretch flare denim.
 Browse washes in the Jeanne collection.

-Fiona & Audrey (wide leg): Wide-leg fits anchor on the waist; the leg is meant to drape.
-If the waist is snug but the hip feels tight, size up β€” the leg volume hides extra ease better than a too-tight waist digs in.
-Explore Fiona and shop all silhouettes in Shop All Denim.
+Fiona & Audrey (wide leg): Fiona is our mid-rise wide-leg essential — easy through the leg with premium stretch that holds its shape.
+Audrey wide-leg styles skew high-rise with a relaxed hip and a generous sweep from thigh to hem.
+On both, anchor sizing at the waist; if the waist is snug but the hip feels tight, size up — the leg volume hides extra ease better than a too-tight waist digs in.
+Explore Fiona, Audrey wide leg, or shop all silhouettes in Shop All Denim.

-Rigid vs stretch β€” how it changes the size you pick
+Rigid vs stretch — how it changes the size you pick

 Rigid or low-stretch denim often feels firm at try-on and eases slightly over the first few wears.
 Stretch blends with strong recovery feel softer immediately and hold shape after sitting.
 Our Denim Guide pairs well with this article if you want more context before you add to cart.